 You may already be familiar with a similar product, Moutarde de Bénichon (Bénichon Mustard) from the Swiss canton of Fribourg.
 Like Saanen-Senf, Moutarde de Bénichon also more closely resembles a jam than a mustard — although both typically contain mustard powder.
 Bénichon Mustard is made with vin cuit, a thick pear-based syrup, as well as spices, like star anise, cinnamon and cloves.
 In comparison, Saanen-Senf uses cherry must — which Patrimoine Culinaire Suisse describes as a cherry-based version of vin cuit.

-Where to buy Saanen-Senf – You can find Saanen-Senf in local bakeries, dairies and small markets in the Gstaad Saanenland region, such as:
+Where to buy it – Local bakeries, dairies and small markets in the Gstaad Saanenland region, such as the following:

 - Bäckerei Müller, Dorfstrasse 57, 3792 Saanen

 How to make it – Swissmilk has published a recipe in French and German for Moutarde de Saanen.